kurtbruns/svg-tutorial/content/_index.md

 ### Clip Path Element

 Clip paths can be applied to elements to show only the part of the graphic contained within the shape of the clip path.
-The clipping is applied to an element and its children by setting the clip-path attribute to point to a clip-path element in the DOM tree.
-For example, the clip path defined by the child path element creates a **masking****** effect when applied to an image.
+The clipping is applied to an element and its children by setting the clip path attribute to point to a clip path element in the DOM tree.
+For example, the clip path defined by the child path element creates a **masking** effect when applied to an image.

 {{<highlight svg>}}
 <clipPath id="my-clip-path">